 Goggles Over Glasses

 If you normally wear prescription glasses then there are various solutions, including specific models of goggles that fit over most glasses frames.
 Treating your regular glasses with an anti-fog treatment can help to prevent them misting up inside the goggles.
 You can normally get a good anti-fog treatment from your optician or snowsports shop.
 If you do wear glasses you may want to consider choosing a spherical lens.
 Spherical lenses can offer improved vision, especially at the periphery of your vision with much reduced image distortion about the edges of the lens.

 Some goggles will be able to take optical inserts.
 The way this works is that the inserts can be taken to your optician to be glazed with your prescription (this is an additional cost and will vary depending on the strength of your prescription, please check the cost with your optician first).
 The insert then sits securely inside the frame of your goggles.
 Not all goggles accept inserts so check with the shop which goggles will best suit your needs.

-Bright and sunny conditions:
+Bright and Sunny: